The missed opportunity for NHS reform

 Three weeks ago the health select committee highlighted the risks.
 Now the

-which does not explain what will happen if either a trust or a GP consortium
+does not explain what will happen if either a trust or a GP consortium runs out

 With consortia, this would be a bad enough problem if there was a clear line

 of accountability between Parliament and the commissioning body.
 But the

 committee has woken up to the fact that the governance around these small

 business people cum doctors is, at best, tenuous.
 Even the all seeing eye of